hamotime/configure-ad/README.md

 </p>
 <br />

-<p> 2. <b> Create a Domain Admin user within the Domain (AD) </b>
+<p>  <b>2.
+Create a Domain Admin user within the Domain (AD)</b>

-- Refer to steps in Lab 5 Deploying AD documentation
+- Refer to steps in Lab 5 Deploying AD documentation.
-- Open Server Manager -> Click Tools -> Select "Active Directory Users and Computers"
+- Open Server Manager -> Click Tools -> Select "Active Directory Users and Computers".
 - Create 2 Organizational Units (OU).
 Right click domain -> New -> OU.
 Call it _EMPLOYEES and click ok.
 Create another one called _ADMINS.
-- Refresh the domain and you can see the newly created OUs
+- Refresh the domain and you can see the newly created OUs.
 - Create a user.
 Right click _ADMINS folder -> New -> User and enter the info:
 - - Name: Jane Doe
   - Username: jane_admin
   - Password: Cyberlab123!
   - Enable “Password never expires”.
 This is bad a security practice and you would want the user to change their password at next login but disabling for the lab to save time.
   - Next then Finish.
 You should notice the new user in the _ADMINS folder.
-- Add the new user to “Domain Admins” security group
+- Add the new user to “Domain Admins” security group.
 - - Right click user -> Properties -> “Member of” tab -> Add -> Search domain admins then click “Check names” -> click Ok and Ok.
 Go back into the User’s properties and verify it is a Member of “Domain Admins”.
-- Log out and log back in as jane_admin
+- Log out and log back in as jane_admin.
 </p>
 <p>
 <img src="https://i.imgur.com/hY7BAqx.png" height="80%" width="80%" alt="Create a Domain Admin user"/>